 Robin Boyle Laisure is Professor of Legal Writing and a full-time member of the faculty at the law school.
-She currently teaches first-year sections of Legal Writing I and II.
+She teaches first-year sections of Legal Writing I and II.
 She additionally teaches in the upper division - Drafting: Contracts; Drafting: Litigation Documents and Contracts; and Scholarly Research and Writing.
-Professor Boyle is a Vincentian Research Fellow.

 Since the program’s inception in 2004 until 2021, she has taught college students in the Ron Brown Prep Program, to help raise the number of diverse and disadvantaged students in law schools.
-She teaches Introduction to Contracts and Legal Writing in the Ron Brown program, which she also taught abroad at Beijing Jiaotong University, in Beijing, China, at their law and undergraduate schools.
+She also taught abroad at Beijing Jiaotong University, in Beijing, China, at their law and undergraduate schools.